Container Orchestration

 Using git version name: master

 Note that github will not let you download a single directory easily.
-You can get the examples using the following methods requiring minimum space, replace the version accordingly:
+You can get the examples using the following methods requiring minimum space.
+For stable releases, check or update the version accordingly like when there is a new patch release available:

 • Using a shallow git clone which minimizes the required clone space like: